Klipper3d/klipper/docs/Kinematics.md

 Generating steps
 ================

-Once the lookahead process completes, the print head movement for the given move is fully known (time, start position, end position, velocity at each point) and it is possible to generate the step times for the move.
+Once the look-ahead process completes, the print head movement for the given move is fully known (time, start position, end position, velocity at each point) and it is possible to generate the step times for the move.
 This process is done within "kinematic classes" in the